 Huh?
 Are you insane?

-- When a wedding event is planned then the head of the family wants the assurance that the event will go well.
+- When a wedding event is planned, the head of the family wants the assurance that the event will go well.

 - When a new project is about to begin, the sponsor wants the assurance that it will be successful.

-- When a startup is hiring a freelancer, they want certainty that the work freelancer would carry out will be extremely useful to them (and since the freelancer is supposed to be needing the work, she should offer the money-back guarantee too!).
+- When a startup is hiring a freelancer, they want certainty that the working freelancer would carry out will be extremely useful to them (and since the freelancer is supposed to be needing the work, she should offer the money-back guarantee, too!).

 Everyone wants assurance.

-The problem with assurance is that we get to know about it when the exact same experience has happened.
+The problem with assurance is that we learn about it when the same experience has happened.

 Whatever has happened once can be predicted.
 Whatever has happened once can be estimated.
-Whatever has happened once can contribute in giving assurance.
+Whatever has happened once can contribute to giving assurance.

-Creation is different kind of path.
+Creation is a different kind of path.
 It is based on the ambit of “not sure.”